twagger/minishell/README.md

 For bash, you can find some documentation about token recognition online : [Shell token recognition (opengroup.org)](https://pubs.opengroup.org/onlinepubs/9699919799.2018edition/utilities/V3_chap02.html#tag_18_03)

-> **NOTE :** Working with token instead of "words" will be much more comfortable whe it will come to recognize grammar structure into the command line.
+> **NOTE :** Working with token instead of "words" will be much more comfortable when it will come to recognize grammar structure into the command line.

 ### Parser - Syntax analysis